Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 But most importantly from a local selling point of view, Shopify comes with a sophisticated point-of-sale (POS) system; this works with a wide range of hardware items that lets you take payment in person (card readers, barcode scanners, receipt printers etc.).

-So Shopify POS gives you the option to use the platform to sell not just online, but in physical locations — retail outlets, market stalls, pop-up shops etc. — too.
+The key thing to note here is that Shopify POS gives you the option to use the platform to sell not just online, but in physical locations too — retail outlets, market stalls, pop-up shops etc.

 Shopify merchants can therefore use one single system to manage all offline and online sales, all while keeping everything in sync, and inventory levels accurate.

-As for eBay, other than letting you offer in-person pickup of items, the platform doesn’t cater much for a local audience.
+As for eBay, other than letting you offer in-person pickup of items, I couldn’t find many examples of it catering particularly well to local audiences.
 The platform’s strength lies in giving you access to as many customers in as many places as possible, all over the world.

 And, although it is possible to integrate some third-party point-of-sale solutions with eBay, the options for doing so are limited; setting up POS will usually involve a reasonable amount of configuration time and the purchase of a syncing tool like Zapier.